polyphony-chat/docs/SPECIFICATION.md

     mitigated a bit by making it more difficult for malicious home servers to do something like this without the user noticing.

 Polyproto servers need to inform users of new session tokens.
-This visibility hampers malicious home servers, but doesn't solve the issue of them being able to create federation tokens for servers the user hasn't previously connected to, as, naturally, users can't receive notifications without a connection.
+This visibility hampers malicious home servers, but does not solve the issue of them being able to create federation tokens for servers the user does not connect to.
+This is because, naturally, users cannot receive notifications without a connection.
 Clients re-establishing server connections must be updated on any new session tokens generated during their absence.
 The `NEW_SESSION` gateway event must be dispatched to all sessions, excluding the new session.
 The `NEW_SESSION` event's stored data can be accessed in the [Gateway Events documentation](/docs/APIs/Core/WebSockets/gateway_events.md#new_session).

 !!! note